 It’s time to let the secret out- I’ve never cooked a turkey.
 Not for Thanksgiving, not for Christmas, not just because- never.
 Join us at Casa Pura Vida on our turkey cooking journey- from the selection of the turkey, the defrosting of the bird and the preparation of the meat.
-And don’t miss our easy turkey chili bar recipe at the end of the post with a simple recipe for turkey chili (have to use those leftovers, right?) and a money saving offer from Honeysuckle White Turkey.
+And don’t miss our easy turkey chili bar recipe at the end of the post with a simple recipe for turkey chili (have to use those leftovers, right?).

 Here’s how I selected, prepared, and cooked my Honeysuckle White Fresh Whole Turkey to prepare for Thanksgiving.

 There are a lot of turkey options around Thanksgiving time, and I had three priorities when selecting a bird: how it was grown, price, and size.
-I wanted to know that the turkey that I purchased was free of hormones and extra steroids.
-The Honeysuckle White Fresh Whole Turkey that I purchased was raised by independent family farmers (you can meet the farmers here!) and the process of raising it was USDA certified.
-There are no growth promoting hormones in the bird.
-So- priority one was covered.
+I wanted to know that the turkey that I purchased was free of hormones and extra steroids so I chose a Honeysuckle White Fresh Whole Turkey

-Priorities 2 and 3 were also covered- I found a Honeysuckle Fresh Whole Turkey at Kroger (here in Denver I went to King Soopers) and it was on sale for $1.99 a pound.
-Plus there is an in-store coupon for $2 off any whole turkey through December 31.
+Priorities 2 and 3 were also covered- I found a Honeysuckle Fresh Whole Turkey at Kring Soopers and it was on sale for $1.99 a pound.

 Once the turkey was selected, I had to figure out how to defrost and cook it.
-I headed to Honeysuckle White’s website, where I found all kinds of tips for preparing my bird.
 I chose to defrost the turkey in the refrigerator over a period of days, which the website recommended.
-After I defrosted the turkey, I opened the package in the sink and asked me husband to remove the neck and giblets package (I wanted to want to do that part- but I didn’t actually want to).
+After I defrosted the turkey, I opened the package in the sink and asked me, husband, to remove the neck and giblets package (I wanted to want to do that part- but I didn’t actually want to).
 I mixed half butter, half olive oil, salt, pepper and garlic and rubbed it on the top of the skin.

 Cooking and Eating

 After the turkey was done I pulled it from the oven and let it rest for a bit in the roasting pan before we carved the turkey, starting with the breast.
 I served it with mashed potatoes, gravy and green bean casserole- a nice little preview to Thanksgiving dinner.
-The turkey was super yummy- I could taste the difference that being hormone free made.
-Everyone asked for seconds- so it received the Casa Pura Vida seal of approval!
+The turkey was super yummy and everyone asked for seconds- so it received the Casa Pura Vida seal of approval!

 Easy Turkey Chili Recipe